 Let’s start first with an overview of the Chinese Hotel Market

 From 2010 to 2015, the hotel industry in China has been growing at about 9% per year.
-The Chinese hospitality market which generated US$44 billion of revenue in 2013, was in 2015 up to US$53.2 billion according to Ibisworld.
+The Chinese hospitality market which generated US$44 billion in revenue in 2013, was 2015 up to US$53.2 billion according to IBISWorld.
 A study performed by McKinsey stated that in 2013, there were 2.5 million hotel rooms all across China.
 In comparison to other more mature markets in Europe or the US for example, China has a pretty low hotel penetration with about 4 rooms for 1,000 people.
-By 2023, these figures are expected to reach US$100 billion, 6.3 million rooms and 8 rooms per 1000 capita.
+By 2023, these figures are expected to reach US$100 billion, 6.3 million rooms, and 8 rooms per 1000 per capita.

 The hotel industry in China has highly benefited from the 2010 Shanghai Expo: Foreign tourists and Chinese coming from other Chinese cities.

 As for luxury hotels, according to China Internet Watch, they are mainly located in big and middle-sized Chinese cities such as Beijing, Shanghai, or Shenzhen.
 Also, 6 out of 10 luxury hotels Chinese guests are men who used to earn an average income of 5,000 – 10,000 RMB.

 A nice Website (in Chinese)

 With more than 660 million internet users in China, having an online presence in order to attract potential Chinese guests to your hotel is a must-have.
 The easiest way to build an online presence is to own a website, especially respecting several steps if you decide to create a website from scratch.
 But not any website can fit in the room.
 It should showcase few features that will greatly appeal to the Chinese high-end customer:

 - A website translated in Chinese (China ranks 47th/100 in EF English Proficiency index)

 - High-quality pictures and videos to emphasise brand storytelling